-20 Claude Prompts for Resume Writing That Get Interviews
+23 Claude Resume and CV Prompts That Get Interviews

-XML-structured prompts that give Claude your career context, target role, and constraints — so every bullet point sounds like you, only sharper.
+XML-structured prompts that give Claude your career context, target role, and constraints, so every bullet sounds like you, only sharper.
+Includes CV, tailoring, and ATS optimization.

 Resume Writing